ghiscoding/angular-validation/readme.md

 <a name="project"></a>
 Include it in your app project
 --------------------
 The validation scripts are now available in 2 formats: minified (`dist/*.js`) or uncompressed (`src/*.js`).
-The minified scripts are also available as 4 individual scripts (same as inside `scr/` but minified) or as an all in 1 file that englobe all of them into 1 minified file.
+The minified scripts are available in 4 individual scripts (same as `scr/` but minified) or as an all in 1 file that englobes them all into 1 minified file.
 The Directive and/or Service are totally independant and could be called together or separately BUT you will still need the `validation-rules` and `validation-common` files.
 Also note that `angular-translate` is also a [dependency](#dependencies).
 ```javascript
 // include it your app module ( we need both Translate & Validation)
 var myApp = angular.module('myApp', ['ngRoute', 'ghiscoding.validation', 'pascalprecht.translate']);